Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Added a custom icon for the plugin.

 ### v1.0.0
-- Initial private release of the plugin for in-house testing and development for Godot 3.x.
+- Initial private release of the plugin for in-house testing and development.